 I wanted to highlight a few ways students can continuing engaging with words during summer break.
 The summer vocabulary worksheets included in this article are great to share with parents/guardians.
-Additionally, these worksheets are wonderful to use with kids in academic summer camps and recovery programs.
+Additionally, these free printable worksheets are wonderful to use with kids in academic summer camps and recovery programs.

 7 Printable Summer Vocabulary Worksheets